 Dr. Morrissey joined District 207 in 2015 as the Response to Intervention Coordinator and was promoted to the Director of Personal Learning and Student Support in 2018.

-Dr. Morrissey earned a bachelor’s degree in Psychology from the University of Dayton, a master’s in School Leadership from Concordia University Chicago and both a master’s degree in Education and a doctorate degree in Educational Psychology from Loyola University Chicago.
+Dr. Morrissey earned a bachelor’s degree in Psychology from the University of Dayton, a master’s in School Leadership from Concordia University Chicago, and both a master’s degree in Education and a doctorate degree in Educational Psychology from Loyola University Chicago.
 Her research, publications, and presentations have included topics such as PBIS implementation in the high school setting, Universal Design for Learning, and using literacy data effectively to screen for student needs and progress.

-Maine South High School Principal
+Maine South High School Interim Principals

 Maine West High School Principal